Sabdul96/Sabdul96/README.md

 - 👋 Hi, I’m Stephanie!!
 - 👀 I’m interested in learning how to code, goal is to land a data engineering job by EOY!
 Currently doing Data Analyst projects to grow my knowledge in the Data Science world.
-- 🌱 I’m currently learning SQL, Python, R, Excel, Tableau and Figma for data visualization
+- 🌱 I’m currently learning SQL, Python, R, Excel, Java, Javascript, Tableau and Figma for data visualization
 - 💞️ I’m looking to collaborate on anything fun really!!
 - 📫 Please send me an email via stephabdullah96@outlook, I'm always on my email and would love the interaction.